thi-ng/umbrella/packages/checks/README.md

 ## About

-Collection of 70+ type, feature & value checks
+Collection of 70+ type, feature & value checks.

 ## Status